Who is Professional Bureau of Collections of Maryland, Inc.?

 It’s best to avoid speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the debt, especially if it’s new, and you’re certain that it’s legit.

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like PBCM for millions of clients nationwide.
+The most effective way to deal with Professional Bureau of Collections of Maryland is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like PBCM on behalf of their clients.

 Will Professional Bureau of Collections of Maryland sue me or garnish my wages?